vicbob/PhishAlert/README.md

 * Clone/download this repository
 * Navigate to chrome://extensions/
 * Enable developer mode in the top right hand corner
-* Drag and drop PhishAlert.crx to the open browser page
+* Select load unpacked in the top left corner of the page (this will ask you to select a folder)
+* Select the PhishAlert folder
 * Follow the prompt to add the extension

 ### To use this package: